 The term for entering the Armenian national phase of a PCT application is 31 months from the priority date.
 The term for filing a conventional patent application in Armenia is 12 months from the priority date.

-If you need further information concerning patent registration in Armenia or quotation for filing and prosecuting of a Eurasian patent application please feel free to contact us.
+If you need further information concerning patent registration in Armenia or quotation for filing and prosecuting of an Armenian or Eurasian patent application please feel free to contact us.